ETERNA-earkiv/eterna-image-converter/README.md

 - Conversion for each supported output format
 - Exclusion of unsupported and already-converted files
 - Validation of output file extension and MIME type
-- Counting of only new representations created in each conversion run

 ## Known Limitations

 - **Duplicate/overwrite behavior**: If multiple files with the same base name are converted to the same extension, only one may survive in the output (due to base plugin logic).
 Use unique file names for best results.
 - **MIME type mapping**: Some advanced MIME type to extension mappings may require further configuration.
 - **Plugin conversion logic**: Currently, all files may be copied to new representations; future versions will improve to only add converted files.
+- **Quality degradation option not supported**: The plugin excludes files that would result in quality loss during conversion:
+  - **Alpha channel preservation**: Files with transparency/alpha channels are excluded when converting to formats that don't support transparency (e.g., JPEG)
-- **Unsupported formats**: Files with certain extensions (see above) are excluded from conversion.
+  - **Bit depth preservation**: Files with higher bit depth than the target format supports are excluded to prevent data loss
+  - **Animation preservation**: Animated formats (e.g., GIF) are excluded to preserve animation frames and timing
 - **No parallelization**: Conversion is currently single-threaded.
 - **Error handling**: If a format is unsupported or conversion fails, an exception is thrown and logged; failed files are skipped.

 ## Prerequisites

-- Java 11 or higher
+- Java 21 or higher
 - Maven 3.6+
 - Docker (for containerized runs)